classdojo/policies/privacy.md

 ClassDojo’s mission is to build the most important relationships in education — the ones between teachers, parents, and students.
 We’re humbled that millions of teachers, parents and students like you trust ClassDojo to do that every day.
 Keeping this trust through your privacy and safety is incredibly important to us.

 This Privacy Policy explains:
-> - What information we collect from you (and why we collect it!),
+> - What information ClassDojo collects from you (and why we collect it),
 > - How we use and share that information,
-> - The choices we offer you, including how to access, update and delete that information.
+> - The choices you have, including how to access, update and delete your information.

 This policy applies to all products and services offered by Class Twist, Inc. (“ClassDojo,” “we,” “us,” “our,” and our subsidiaries or affiliates).

 We’ve done our best to write this policy in simple, clear terms.
-We’ve also added a column on the right that provides short explanations of the legal language in plain English (it starts with ‘Basically...’) to aid in understanding, but it isn’t legally binding.
+We’ve also added a column on the right that provides short explanations of the legal language in plain English (it starts with ‘Basically...’) to help even more with understanding, but it isn’t legally binding.

+You can see past versions of this policy here on Github.

 -------